tldr-pages/tldr/pages/linux/arch-chroot.md

 `arch-chroot {{path/to/new/root}} {{mkinitcpio --preset linux}}`

-- Start a zsh session in a new root directory (the `zsh` package should be installed in the target):
+- Specify the shell, other than the default `bash` (in this case, the `zsh` package should have been installed in the target system):

 `arch-chroot {{path/to/new/root}} {{zsh}}`